+Personal Belongings

-Personal Belongings Electronic Devices
+Electronic Devices

-Items such as cell phones, iPads, iPods, and hand held video games, etc. are distractions to learning.
-If they are brought to school they must be turned off or not brought to class.
+Items such as cell phones, iPads, and handheld video games, etc. are distractions to learning.
+If they are brought to school, they must be turned off or not brought to class.
 The district is not responsible for lost or stolen items brought from home.
-Laser pointers and other potentially disruptive electronic devices are not allowed on the campus.
 These items may be confiscated.
 Cell phones may be used before school, passing time, breakfast, lunch, and after school only.